martinoywa/martinoywa/content/home/experience.md

   location = "London (UK)"
   date_start = "2020-07-06"
   date_end = ""
-  description = """Will receive real responsibilities to give you a sense of what you would be doing, day to day, as a full-time Goldman Sachs employee.
-Along with fellow interns, you will work alongside leaders within our industry.
-Worked in the Consumer and Investment
+  description = """Will receive real responsibilities to give me a sense of what I would be doing, day to day, as a full-time Goldman Sachs employee.
+Along with fellow interns, I will be working alongside leaders within their industry.
+Will be working in the Consumer and Investment
   Management Division."""

 [[experience]]